cidgoh/ontotraining/README.md

-# ontotraining
+# Ontology Training Materials

-A repository for ontology training materials
+A repository for ontology training materials developed by The Centre for Infectious Disease Genomics and One Health ([www.cidgoh.ca](https://cidgoh.ca/)).